It's About Time: Temporal References in Emergent Communication: Abstract

 \section{Abstract}

-Emergent communication studies the development of language between autonomous agents, aiming to improve understanding of natural language evolution and increase communication efficiency.
-While temporal aspects of language have been considered in computational linguistics, there has been no research on temporal references in emergent communication.
+Emergent communication enables agents to develop bespoke languages that improve communication efficiency.
+Despite the known importance of temporal structure in natural language, there is no existing evidence of temporal references in emergent communication.
 This paper addresses this gap, by exploring how agents communicate about temporal relationships.
-We analyse three potential influences for the emergence of temporal references: environmental, external, and architectural changes.
+We analyse three potential factors for the emergence of temporal references: environmental, external, and architectural.
 Our experiments demonstrate that altering the loss function is insufficient for temporal references to emerge; rather, architectural changes are necessary.
-However, a minimal change in agent architecture, using a different batching method, allows the emergence of temporal references.
+A minimal change in agent architecture, using a different batching method, allows the emergence of temporal references.
 This modified design is compared with the standard architecture in a temporal referential games environment, which emphasises temporal relationships.
-The analysis indicates that over 95\% of the agents with the modified batching method develop temporal references, without changes to their loss function.
-We consider temporal referencing necessary for future improvements to the agents' communication efficiency, yielding a closer to optimal coding as compared to purely compositional languages.
-Our readily transferable architectural insights provide the basis for their incorporation into other emergent communication settings.
+The analysis shows that over 95\% of the agents with the modified batching method develop temporal references, without changes to their loss function.
+We consider temporal referencing necessary for future improvements to the agents' communication efficiency, enabling future agents to use a closer to optimal coding as compared to purely compositional languages.
+These insights provide the basis for incorporation of temporal references into other emergent communication settings, and investigation of other aspects of language.